-The three most iconic flavors are here!
+The three most iconic flavours are here!

-Red is sala flavor (most popular).
+Red is sala flavour (most popular).

-Green is cream soda flavor.
+Green is cream soda flavour.

-White is mali, or jasmine flavor.
+White is mali or jasmine flavour.

 Chef Ian Kittichai, who is an Iron Chef of Thailand and invents unique, Southeast Asian sweets at the various Spot Dessert Bars across New York City, has fond memories associated with Hale’s.
 “It is something all Thais have grown up eating and drinking, so it is very linked to our childhood memories,” he explained.
 “It is served in drinks and desserts for all occasions -- everyday at school, during military training (which is compulsory for all Thai boys and men), temple events -- even when one becomes a monk.”

-Hale’s Blue Boy flavored syrup has been the market leader of syrup in Thailand for decades.
+Hale’s Blue Boy flavoured syrup has been the market leader of syrup in Thailand for decades.
 It has been delighting customers for generations.
-The customers do always trust the hygienic quality even before HBB acquired the certificates of TIS from Thai Industrial Standard Institute, FDA from Thai FDA and GMP and HACCP from SGS, Halal Certificate from The Central Islamic Committee of Thailand, THAILAND TRUSTED QUALITY from Department of International Code Promotion (DITP), Ministry of Commerce and the latter one " THAI SELECT " the authentic thai cuisine from DITP.
+The customers do always trust the hygienic quality even before HBB acquired the certificates of TIS from Thai Industrial Standard Institute, FDA from Thai FDA and GMP and HACCP from SGS, Halal Certificate from The Central Islamic Committee of Thailand, THAILAND TRUSTED QUALITY from Department of International Code Promotion (DITP), Ministry of Commerce and the latter one " THAI SELECT " the authentic Thai cuisine from DITP.